Avi-Kenny/SimEngine/docs/docs/advanced-usage.md

 ## Setting seeds

 In statistical research, it is often desirable to have the ability to reproduce the exact results of a simulation.
 Since R code often involves stochastic (random) functions like `rnorm()` or `sample()` that return different values when called multiple times, reproducibility is not guaranteed.
 In a simple R script, calling the `set.seed()` function at the top of your script ensures that the code that follows will produce the same results whenever the script is run.
 However, a more nuanced strategy is needed when running simulations.
 If we are running 100 replicates of the same simulation, we typically don't want each replicate to return identical results; rather, we would like for each replicate to be different from one another, but for *the entire set of replicates* to be the same when we run the entire simulation twice in a row.
-Luckily, **simba** manages this process for you, even when simulations are being run in parallel. **simba** uses a single "global seed" that changes the individual seeds for each simulation replicate; use `set_config()` to set or change this global seed:
+Luckily, **SimEngine** manages this process for you, even when simulations are being run in parallel. **SimEngine** uses a single "global seed" that changes the individual seeds for each simulation replicate; use `set_config()` to set or change this global seed:

 ```R
 sim %<>% set_config(seed=123)
 ```

-If you did not set a seed with `set_config()`, **simba** will set a random seed automatically for you so that you can reproduce the results later if desired.
+If you did not set a seed with `set_config()`, **SimEngine** will set a random seed automatically for you so that you can reproduce the results later if desired.
 To view this seed, use the `vars()` function:

 ```R
 sim <- new_sim()